BjerknesClimateDataCentre/KPI/README.md

 ### 1.1 Structure of the KPIDB ###
 KPIDB is a relational database created in Sqlite.
 See a sketch of the tables, their content and their links in the powerpoint file ‘KPIDB_sketch_v1.pptx’.
 This database structure was set up in an sqlite database.
-See the SQL script ‘KPIDB_create_emptyTables’ for how this was created.
-An empty KPIDB are also stored, named: ‘KPIDB_emptyTables.db’.
+See the SQL script [KPIDB_schema.sql](/1.KPIDB/3_KPIDB_sql_schema) for how this was created.

 ### 1.2	Extracting metadata updates from the Carbon Portal ###